Friday, October 30, 2015

 I may have put on heels and a dress and wore makeup!

-After I went yesterday (in a dress and Chaco's, post catering volunteering for the band), I realized I need to be prepared in case I am out and about and want to do a few laps.
+After I went for my walk yesterday, I realized I need to be prepared in case I am out and about and want to do a few laps.
 So I put together a box I will keep in the car - tennies, socks, ear buds, Gatorade.
-All I need is my phone and a lanyard for my car key and I'm ret to GO!
+All I need is my phone and a lanyard for my car key and I'm ready to GO!

-Proof: I made my friend Carol a cross stitch of a saying her hubby likes to use on her.
+I made my friend Carol a cross stitch of a saying her hubby likes to use on her.
 It's hilarious!
 It's also not perfect.
 But as we all know, it doesn't have to be perfect to bless her.
-I sent it to her with chocolate, because duh, chocolate.
+I sent it to her with chocolate.

-We interrupt this blog post to state that the situation in Camp Rustown's kitchen has not changed.
+The situation in Camp Rustown's kitchen has not changed.
 My island looks like this at least once a day.
-I am so weary of doing dishes.
-Really.
-I would choose to do laundry over dishes any day!
+I would choose to do laundry over dishes any day.
 And now there's only four of us, so how we make all these dirty dishes is a mystery.

 Friday, October 9, 2015

-5 thing Friday - Getaway, stitching, mums, furniture, diet plans
+5 thing Friday - Getaway, stitching, mums, furniture, walking plans

 Hubby and I spent some time in Dripping Springs with Mabel.